asmodeus812/elearning/java-se-study/java-interface/2-collectors-and-collections.md

   actually take downstream collection, such as groupingBy, or partitioningBy, can be passed a mapping function, that will transform the elements that go into those downstream collections, i.e instead of putting the actual element in, it is mapped to a new value that goes into those buckets.
 It can be also chained like so - mapping(mapper, mapping(mapper, ...))
-- filtering(predicate, downstream) - just like the map downstream but instead of changing the value it actually decides if the value should at all end up in the final downstream collection
+- filtering(predicate, collector) - just like the map downstream but instead of changing the value it actually decides if the value should at all end up in the final downstream collection, thus allowing us to chain calls like so filtering(filterPredicate, mapping(mappingFunction, Collectors.toList()))
-- flatMapping() - just like the mapping one but instead maps the values from a collections to their actual elements, can also be chained flatMapping(flatMapper, mapping(elementMapper, Collections.toSet()))
+- flatMapping(mapper, collector) - just like the mapping one but instead maps the values from a collections to their actual elements, can also be chained flatMapping(flatMapper, mapping(elementMapper, Collectors.toSet()))
-- collectingAndThen(downstream, finisher) - post process the result, right before the collection for the downstream collection is created, the finisher lambda operates on the final collection created by the downstream
+- collectingAndThen(collector, finisher) - post process the result, right before the collection for the downstream collection is created, the finisher lambda operates on the final collection created by the downstream.
+The finisher acts like a mapper for the downstream collection.
+Therefore we can collectingAndThen(toList(), Collections::unmodifiableList)

 - counting() - collector reducer that counts the elements in the source collection, each element amounts to a quantity of 1, therefore this is equivalent to actually doing collection.size()